Chaffelson/Autonomous-Car/tutorial-4.md

 ![openwb](./documentation/assets/images/tutorial3/openwb.jpg)

-when selecting to open a new workbench ensure that you have an engine configuration with at least 20Gb of RAM or a GPU with 8GB of RAM and Python3
+when selecting to open a new workbench and select the new Engine Profile you created earlier

 ![openwb](./documentation/assets/images/tutorial3/engine.jpg)